nbaxter749/Finpal-Backend/readme.md

 2. Identifies trends in financial behaviour
 3. Generates tailored budget recommendations
 4. Applies financial best practices (50/30/20 rule, etc.)

-To use the OpenAI features:
-1. Obtain an API key from `https://platform.openai.com/`
-2. Add your key to the `.env` file
-3. Ensure sufficient expenses, income, and debt data for meaningful analysis

-The system is designed to fall back to basic recommendations if the API is unavailable.

 ## Contributing
 1. Fork the repository